David-Wobrock/helmut-slack-bot/README.md

 * `help` - displays the help

 * A way to say that someone doesn't want anything from the order
+* Create a discussion between invited persons + owner

 * Create a Slack integration
+* An abstraction for using a persistent database (or something else)